steveiliop56/tinyauth-docs/docs/getting-started.md

 ```

 ::: info
-Make sure to set your labels according to your own setup, this guide includes the most basic ones.
+Make sure to set the labels according to your own setup, this guide includes the most basic ones.
 :::

 ::: warning